Mona-Klj/LHL_Final_Project_Covid-19_FakeNews_Detection/README.md

 In this step, several state-of-the-art machine learning algorithms are trained to classify the COVID-19-related dataset.
 These algorithms are then evaluated using various metrics.
 The results show that the Passive-Aggressive and SVM classifier outperforms the other classifiers with an accuracy of about 98%.
 But I chose Passive_Agressive over SVM because of fewer false positives on Fake news and stability in all scores.
 Next, the Passive-Aggressive classifier algorithm is used to detect fake news items.
 This algorithm is called so because it is passive in the case of correct classification and is aggressive if there is a miscalculation.
 ### Deploying by Flask
 And in the last step, I deployed my model with a Flask web app.
+You can run Fake_News_Det.py in root directory with model.pkl to see the web app runnig.